edelooff/variable-scope/content/python/fixing-bad-x-ua-compatible.rst

           'html' in (event.response.content_type or '')):
         event.response.headers['X-UA-Compatible'] = 'IE=edge,chrome=1'

 Both of the conditionals check against the attribute or an empty string.
 This is done because a client can perform a request without a :code:`user-agent` header, and in certain cases a :code:`content-type` header is not provided.
-Falling back to strings ensures the check fails without raising an exception for trying to iterate on :code:`None`.
+Falling back to strings ensures the check fails without raising an exception for trying to iterate on :py:`None`.

 Place this script with your other events, or in a file somewhere in your Pyramid project.
-This decorator method depends on the use of :python:`config.scan()`.
+This decorator method depends on the use of :py:`config.scan()`.
 More about events and how to use them can be found in the `Pyramid docs <http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/events.html>`_.

 Other concerns